kainjow/Mustache/README.md

 #### 3.0 - in progress

+* Performance improvements - about 45% faster than version 2
 * Even simpler API.
 Not backwards compatible but upgrading should be straightforward
   * Namespace, classes, and methods are now in snake case to match the STL.
 For example, `Kainjow::Mustache` is now `kainjow::mustache`
   * Classes and aliases are now under a `mustache` namespace, instead of being under the mustache class